Skip to content

 Rapid Claw's managed plan is $29/mo.
 That's the entire line item.
 Here's what's inside it.

-The $29/mo includes $20 in AI token credits.
+The $29/mo plan (credit card required) includes $20 in API credits.
 Smart routing automatically sends simple tasks to lightweight models (Haiku-class) and reserves heavier models (Sonnet, Opus) for tasks that genuinely need that capability.
-Based on internal usage data, routing reduces effective AI spend by approximately 70% compared to unrouted self-hosted setups — which means the included $20 in tokens goes substantially further than $20 would on a bare API connection.
+Based on internal usage data, routing reduces effective AI spend by approximately 70% compared to unrouted self-hosted setups.
+All purchases are final.

 Overage is handled by throttle-and-notify: if your usage exceeds the included tokens in a billing period, requests slow down and you get a notification.
 You are never automatically charged beyond your plan.
 There are no surprise bills at the end of the month.